-Some gritty material include sawdust (from untreated wood), eggshells, dried leaves and fine sand.
+Some gritty materials include sawdust (from untreated wood), eggshells, dried leaves, and fine sand.

 Then add the worms!

-Grab a handful of material from the top and place the worms in the hole before covering them back up.
+Grab a handful of material from the top and place them in the hole before covering them back up.

-Step #3.
-Add Material to Make Indoor Compost
+3. Add Food Waste To Make Indoor Compost

-You can also use greens and browns to troubleshoot the status of the compost bin.
+You can also use greens and browns to troubleshoot the status of the compost.
 If your compost pile starts to smell, add in more browns.
 If your compost pile is really dry, add in more greens.

-Do not add fresh manure to the compost pile if you’re using worms.
-While some aged manures are generally okay to use, fresh manure contains ammonia and high salt levels that can kill the worms.
+Do not add fresh manure or animal wasteto the compost pile if you’re using worms.
+While some aged manures are generally okay to use, fresh manure that contains ammonia and high salt levels can kill them.

-Whichever method you choose, you want to make sure all the material is moist.
-You don’t want it to be soaked, but damp.
+Whether you are vermicomposting or using a 50-50 soil blend, moisture is crucial for thriving compost piles in an apartment.
+You don’t want it to be soaked but damp.
 The dampness should be like a wrung-out rag.

 You may have to feel around to see if it’s getting enough water and if not, water a little bit at a time.

 When stirring, make sure all material gets tossed and moved.
-It will be helpful to get new materials into the middle because the middle of the pile is where the magic happens.
+It will help get new materials into the middle because the middle of the pile is where the magic happens.

 After stirring consistently, in 3-12 months, you will have fertilizer!
 At this point, you can take out the fertilizer and use it.

-The worm method does not need consistent stirring because the worms will do that for you, but what the worms do need is their bedding to be refreshed once they have turned it all into fertilizer.
+The worm method does not need consistent stirring because the worm composters will do that for you, but what they do need is their bedding to be refreshed once they have turned it all into fertilizer.

-If you no longer see their original bedding (at around 3-6 months), and their poop has taken over the majority of the space, you will have to collect the fertilizer, separate the worms and refresh their beddings.
+If you no longer see their original bedding (at around 3-6 months), and their poop has taken over most of the space, you will have to collect the fertilizer, separate the worms, and refresh their beddings.

 Once everything is back in place, continue to add greens and browns to continue the cycle.

 The worms will also multiply every 90 days or so.
-So, each time you need to refresh, there will be more worms.
+So, each time you need to refresh, don’t be surprised if they grew in numbers.

-A lot of worms can cause overcrowding and they might starve if you don’t produce enough scraps.
-This would be a great time to either start a bigger compost or give some worms to a friend.
+Although a high population of worm composters is a great indicator of a healthy and balanced compost pile, overcrowding can be an issue.
+Your little helpers might starve if you don’t produce enough scraps.
+This would be a great time to start a bigger compost or give some worms to a friend.

-There you have it – the easy way to compost at home!
+There you have it.
+Apartment dwellers like yourself can start and enjoy composting too!
 There are many options and techniques available to you to utilize in small spaces.

 From storing scraps under the sink to composting in an apartment balcony, your small space will not limit you to creating less waste.